-‘Big Brother 21’ Week 6 Spoilers: Power Of Veto Winner Revealed
+‘Big Brother’ 21 Week 6 Spoilers: Power Of Veto Winner Revealed

 Big Brother Daily’s Twitter account is reporting that Jessica won the POV, putting her in full control of her HOH week.
 Jessica has made it clear that she wants Jack gone this week, and most of her alliance (Cliff’s Angels) seems to be in agreement.
 Since Jessica is going to keep her nominations the same, Cliff Hogg will be voting to send home Jack, and Nicole Anthony is expected to follow suit as well.
 Since Kathryn is in the four-person alliance with them, she should vote out Jack, but has shown signs of wanting to get rid of Michie.

 Holly Allen will vote out Jack as well since she is in a showmance with Michie.
 That would likely split the vote for the week, meaning Jessica will be the tiebreaker and will send Jack home.
-For now, Nick appears to be the wild card but is leaning towards wanting to keep Jack.
+For now, Nick appears to be the wild card, but is leaning toward wanting to keep Jack.
 If he changes his mind, and votes to evict Jack, then the vote would be 5-3, preventing Jess from having to make the tie-breaker decision.

 There is still plenty of time for the house to figure out who is going home, and anything can change by the minute.